 The prognosis for xylitol toxicity varies and depends on how promptly the dog receives treatment as well as the amount of xylitol that was consumed.

 Read labels carefully

-Many foods and dental products contain xylitol.
+Many foods and dental products contain xylitol or birch sugar.
 Some commonly used products that may contain xylitol include: